-Our Sustainable Balanced option
+Sustainable Balanced option

 Listed shares negative screening criteria

-Within its Australian and overseas listed shares asset classes, the SBO aims, through the application of negative screening criteria, to exclude investments in certain listed companies where their involvement in, or revenue from, certain business activities meets specific thresholds for exclusion.
+Within its Australian and overseas listed shares asset classes, the SBO aims, through the application of negative screening criteria, to exclude investments in certain listed companies where their involvement in, or revenue from, certain business activities meet specific thresholds for exclusion.
 However, for clarity, investments are permitted in companies whose involvement in or revenue from these business activities does not meet the relevant threshold for exclusion.
-Additionally, CareSuper's negative screening criteria are not applied to investments in a pooled fund or to derivatives, as described above.
+Additionally, CareSuper's negative screening criteria are not applied to investments in a pooled fund or to derivatives, as described below.

-Reminder - the SBO applies negative screening criteria only to the Australian and overseas listed shares asset classes.
+The SBO applies negative screening criteria only to the Australian and overseas listed shares asset classes.
 This means we cannot rule out any indirect exposure to restricted business activities through investments in a pooled fund or derivatives, or exposure in other asset classes, such as unlisted asset classes.

 For investments in overseas and Australian listed shares (excluding pooled funds), the following negative screening criteria1,2,4 apply (effective as at 1 November 2024):